jupozuelo/Software-Engineering/System_Design/System_Design.md

 **Web App**

-As with all websites, the foundational programming languages required for creating the Web app are HTML, CSS and JavaScript.
+As with most websites, the foundational programming languages required for creating the Web app are HTML, CSS and JavaScript.
 HTML is necessary for running the pages in a browser, CSS for style and JavaScript to make the website responsive.
 Upon recommendation that it is open-source and artistic, the p5.js library was selected as the primary JavaScript tool.

 P5.js was extremely useful due to the plethora of libraries that can be used.
 In particular, the p5.play, p5.sound, and p5.clickable libraries opened up a significant amount of opportunities to make the web app more exciting, user-friendly, and attractive.